1896 Oregon Webfoots football team

 The 1896 Oregon Webfoots football team represented the University of Oregon in the 1896 college football season.
 It was the Webfoots' third season; they competed as an independent and were led by head coach J. F. Frick.
 They finished the season with a record of two wins and one loss (2–1).

+The University of Oregon opened up its 1896–97 academic year on September 14 with an enrollment of 300, the largest in the history of the institution.